Fujita scale: Decommissioning in the U.S.

 The Fujita scale, introduced in 1971 as a means to differentiate tornado intensity and path area, assigned wind speeds to damage that were, at best, educated guesses.
 Fujita and others recognized this immediately and intensive engineering analysis was conducted through the rest of the 1970s.
 This research, as well as subsequent research, showed that tornado wind speeds required to inflict the described damage were actually much lower than the F-scale indicated, particularly for the upper categories.
 Also, although the scale gave general descriptions of damage a tornado could cause, it gave little leeway for strength of construction and other factors that might cause a building to sustain more damage at lower wind speeds.
 Fujita tried to address these problems somewhat in 1992 with the Modified Fujita Scale, but by then he was semi-retired and the National Weather Service was not in a position to update to an entirely new scale, so it went largely unenacted.

 In the United States, on February 1, 2007, the Fujita scale was decommissioned in favor of what scientists believe is a more accurate Enhanced Fujita Scale.
 The meteorologists and engineers who designed the EF Scale believe it improves on the F-scale on many counts.
 It accounts for different degrees of damage that occur with different types of structures, both manmade and natural.
 The expanded and refined damage indicators and degrees of damage standardize what was somewhat ambiguous.
 It also is thought to provide much better estimates of wind speeds and sets no upper limit on the wind speeds for the highest level, EF5.
 Environment Canada began using the Enhanced Fujita scale in Canada on April 1, 2013.
-The U.S. and Canada are the only countries to officially adopt the Enhanced Fujita scale.